SYMPLICITY™ BLOOD PRESSURE PROCEDURE

 Treatment options for high blood pressure

-About lifestyle changes1
+About lifestyle changes

 If you have high blood pressure, the first options for treatment are typically lifestyle modifications.
 They include eating healthier and reducing salt intake, exercising regularly, limiting alcohol, quitting smoking, getting a good night’s sleep, and reducing stress.
-Lifestyle changes alone may not lower blood pressure enough for some people.
+Lifestyle changes alone may not lower blood pressure enough for some people.1

 About medication